gkio/ai-dev-tasks/README.md

 ![Example of a progressing task list with completed items](https://pbs.twimg.com/media/Go6KrXZWkAA_UuX?format=jpg&name=medium)

+### 6️⃣ (Optional) Get Technical Leadership Review 🔍

+For complex features or when you want to ensure the highest code quality, you can get a comprehensive technical review:

+1. Ensure you have the `technical-leader-review.mdc` file accessible.
+2. In Cursor's Agent chat, request a technical review:

+    ```
+    Use @technical-leader-review.mdc
+    Review these files: @file1.ts @file2.tsx @component.js
+    Focus on: [architecture/performance/security/best practices]
+    ```

+This will generate a detailed technical review with:
+- Code quality assessment and scoring
+- Architecture recommendations
+- Quick wins and prioritized improvements
+- Implementation roadmap with timelines
+- Best practices and standards guidance

 While it's not always perfect, this method has proven to be a very reliable way to build out larger features with AI assistance.

 ## 🗂️ Files in this Repository

 *   **`create-prd.mdc`**: Guides the AI in generating a Product Requirement Document for your feature.
-*   **`generate-tasks-from-prd.mdc`**: Takes a PRD markdown file as input and helps the AI break it down into a detailed, step-by-step implementation task list.
+*   **`generate-tasks.mdc`**: Takes a PRD markdown file as input and helps the AI break it down into a detailed, step-by-step implementation task list.
 *   **`process-task-list.mdc`**: Instructs the AI on how to process the generated task list, tackling one task at a time and waiting for your approval before proceeding.
 (This file also contains logic for the AI to mark tasks as complete).
+*   **`technical-leader-review.mdc`**: Provides comprehensive technical reviews and architectural guidance from a senior technical leader perspective, focusing on code quality, best practices, and actionable improvements.

 ## 🌟 Benefits